jhajek/Linux-text-book-part-2/Chapter-01/chapter-01.md

 # Introduction to the Technology and Philosophy of Linux Part II

 ![Understanding the Technology and Philosophy of Linux](images/Chapter-Header/Chapter-01/cautionary.png "Understanding the Technology and Philosophy of Linux")
-> Linux is a complex example of the wisdom of crowds.
-It's a good example in the sense that it shows you can set people to work in a decentralized way - that is, without anyone really directing their efforts in a particular direction - and still trust that they're going to come up with good answers.
+> *"Linux is a complex example of the wisdom of crowds.
+It's a good example in the sense that it shows you can set people to work in a decentralized way - that is, without anyone really directing their efforts in a particular direction - and still trust that they're going to come up with good answers."*

-James Surowiecki
+*James Surowiecki*

 ## Objectives of this book